tbidne/time-conv/README.md

     $ time-conv -s america/new_york -d europe/paris 18:30
     Fri,  2 Jan 1970 00:30:00 CET

-    # no -t or date information means we assume the initial unix date, 1 Jan 1970.
+    # no --date information means we assume the initial unix date, 1 Jan 1970.
     ```

 The timezone names are based on the tz_database.
 See https://en.wikipedia.org/wiki/Tz_database for more information.